lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

 The code for the library `life` would usually be placed in a file called `life.py`.

 In the class `Human`, there would be different properties and methods.
-An object could be created from the class called "Luke."
+An object called "Luke" could be created from the class `Human.`

 `Luke` could have different properties such as age or hair color, and he could have methods such as eat or sleep.